Jewish history: Babylonian captivity (c. 587–538 BCE)

 During the several decades between the fall of Judah and their return to Zion under Persian rule, Jewish history enters an obscure phase.
-Many Jews were exiled across Babylonia, Elam, and Egypt, while others remained in Judea.
+Many Jews were exiled across Babylonia, Elam, and Egypt, while others remained in Judea under Babylonian rule.
 Jeremiah refers to communities in Egypt, including settlements in Migdol, Tahpanhes, Noph, and Pathros.
 Moreover, a Jewish military colony existed at Elephantine, established before the exile, where they built their own shrine.
 Deuteronomy was expanded and earlier scriptures were edited during the exilic period.
 The first edition of Jeremiah, the Book of Ezekiel, the majority of Obadiah, and what is referred to in research as "Second Isaiah" were all written during this time period as well.